Java for Loop Explained — Syntax, Examples and Common Mistakes

 🎯 Key Takeaways

-- The for loop header has three parts separated by semicolons: initializer (runs once), condition (checked before every iteration), and update (runs after every iteration).
-All three work together — remove any one and the loop breaks.
+- The for loop header has three parts separated by semicolons: initializer (runs once before the loop), condition (checked before every iteration), and update (runs after every iteration).
+All three work together — get any one wrong and the loop either never runs, runs forever, or produces wrong output.

 ⚠ Common Mistakes to Avoid